wkh237/react-native-fetch-blob/README.md

 ## v0.5.0 Work In Progress README.md

 Module for upload, download, and access files in JS context.
-Also provides file stream API for read/write large files.
+Also has file stream API for read/write large files.

 If you're getting into trouble with image or file server that requires specific fields in the header, or you're having problem with `fetch` API when sending/receiving binary data, you might try this module as well.